 The books can be read in either order, for they tell of different aspect of his life as indicated in the subtitles.
 Available on Amazon in Kindle and paperback versions.
 My Life on Purpose = https://amzn.to/3H6Z1aL and Chartreuse Garden = https://amzn.to/3vKMW5W

-(A big thanks the FOJ (Friends of Jack) group for putting this site together, Jack)
+(A big thanks to FOJ (Friends of Jack) for putting this site together!)